philipturner/metal-benchmarks/README.md

 \* As a reminder, the additional 32-bit pipelines on Ampere GPUs struggle to be fully utilized.
 I'm not sure whether Apple has 4 schedulers with single-issue (like very old Nvidia GPUs) or 2 schedulers with dual-issue (like Ampere).
 Perhaps some schedulers/ALUs deactivate to save power, except when recognizing certain instruction sequences.
 Latency benchmarks assume 4 schedulers.

-On A14, we might have separate F16 and F32 pipelines.
-This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
+On A14, we likely have separate F16 and F32 pipelines.
+This reflects how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
 It also reflects Apple's statement of "twice the F32 pipelines" in their A15 video.
-This scheme could utilize mixed-precision F16/F32 compute similar to RDNA 2 (the F32 pipelines provide half the total F16 power via emulation).
+This scheme utilizes mixed-precision F16/F32 compute similar to RDNA 2 (the F32 pipelines [provide half the total](https://www.realworldtech.com/forum/?threadid=197759&curpostid=197993) F16 power via emulation).
 We omit the A14 design for simplicity.

 ---